zach-klippenstein/captivate/README.md

 It automates the process of opening a browser, trying to visit a webpage, getting redirected to the portal's login, then having to re-type the URL, or worse, go back to the app that opened the browser and re-share.

+**Test new features!** Join the [Captivate Testers Google+ Community](https://plus.google.com/communities/114076128180764428170) to get access to beta versions of Captivate before they're released.

 *For developers:* Captivate sends a broadcast intent whenever the portal state changes.
 See more [below](#developers).

 ## What's New

+### 1.4.0

+*   When signed in to a portal, session timeouts are automatically detected (check interval is currently fixed, will be configurable in a future update).
+*   Added a link to rate the app in the settings screen.
+*   Fixed Starbucks portals not being detected.
+*   Updated ActionBarSherlock to version 4.3.1.

 ### 1.3.1